viraja1/liquid_asset_platform/README.md

 11) Issuer sends asset to Buyer

-    Issuer first verifies that the bitcoin payment was successful from the transactions page (http://localhost:5000/transactions/).
-Issuer then sends `10` units of the Asset to the Buyer (http://localhost:5000/send_asset/).
-Issuer enters Buyer address, amount as `10` and the asset identifier (Unique id visible in the issued assets page - http://localhost:5000/).
+    First verify that the bitcoin payment was successful from the transactions page of Issuer App (http://localhost:5000/transactions/).
+    Then send `10` units of the Asset to the Buyer from the Issuer App (http://localhost:5000/send_asset/).
+Enter Buyer address, amount as `10` and the asset identifier (Unique id visible in the issued assets page - http://localhost:5000/).

     Check the balance of Issuer (http://localhost:5000/wallet_info/) and Buyer